 have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognised university.

 be able to demonstrate proficiency in English by means of an internationally recognised test, e. g.
 TOEFL, IELTS or the equivalent.
-Check the website of the university where you would like to study for more information about language requirements.
+Check the website of the university where you would like to study for more information about language requirements as they determine what level is required for each course and programme at this level.

 Some students with previous university studies may be exempt from submitting formal test evidence.
 See Exemptions.